jpsam07/amazon-fine-food-reviews-sentiment-analysis/README.md

 ## Data Collection

 > [!NOTE]
-> The procedure as to how the dataset was sampled can be viewed in this [Kaggle Notebook](https://www.kaggle.com/code/joaquinsamson/preparing-data-for-sentiment-analysis)
+> The procedure as to how the dataset was sampled and collected can be viewed in this [Kaggle Notebook](https://www.kaggle.com/code/joaquinsamson/preparing-data-for-sentiment-analysis)

 ## Environment Setup and Data Loading